Powerlearnproject/se-assignment-5-denis642/README.md

 3. User Interface Overview:
    - Explain the main components of the VS Code user interface.
 Identify and describe the purpose of the Activity Bar, Side Bar, Editor Group, and Status Bar.

    The main components of the VS Code user interface:
-1. Activity Bar- on the far left side of the window.
+   -Activity Bar- on the far left side of the window.
 Purpose- the Activity Bar provides quick access to various views and functions within VS Code.
 Each icon represents a different view or activity that you can perform.

-2. Side Bar- Directly to the right of the Activity Bar.
+- Side Bar- Directly to the right of the Activity Bar.
 Purpose- the Side Bar displays contextual information and tools related to the selected view from the Activity Bar.

-3. Editor Group- The central area of the interface.
+-Editor Group- The central area of the interface.
 Purpose- The Editor Group is where you open and edit your code files.
 You can have multiple editors open at the same time, arranged in tabs or split view.

-4. Status Bar- At the bottom of the window.
+-Status Bar- At the bottom of the window.
 Purpose-The Status Bar displays information about the current state of the editor and workspace.
 It provides shortcuts and status indicators.

 4. Command Palette:
    - What is the Command Palette in VS Code, and how can it be accessed?
 Provide examples of common tasks that can be performed using the Command Palette.

    The Command Palette in Visual Studio Code is a powerful tool that allows you to access various commands and functions quickly without having to navigate through menus.
 It provides a quick way to execute tasks, open files, and adjust settings.
    Accessing the Command Palette:
 Keyboard Shortcut: Press Ctrl + Shift + P (Windows/Linux) or Cmd + Shift + P (Mac).

 Common Tasks Performed Using the Command Palette
 Here are some examples of common tasks that can be executed using the Command Palette:

 Opening Files and Folders:

-> Open File...: Quickly open a file by searching for its name.
+Open File...: Quickly open a file by searching for its name.
-> Open Folder...: Open a folder to start working on a new project.
+Open Folder...: Open a folder to start working on a new project.
 Running Commands:

-> Git: Commit All...: Stage all changes and commit them to the repository.
+Git: Commit All...: Stage all changes and commit them to the repository.
-> Format Document: Format the entire document according to the configured code formatter.
+Format Document: Format the entire document according to the configured code formatter.
 Navigating Within Files:
 Menu Navigation: You can also access it by clicking on View > Command Palette.